I recently took my own endorsement advice and bought access to Spyfu for a PPC campaign I’m managing, which is having CTR trouble on some keywords.

 1) When you click a keyword in the left-hand column, it brings up the window towards the bottom that shows you the ads run on that keyword.

-3) The default sorting option is best keywords.
+3) The default sorting option is the best keywords.
 Anyone with a brand will have these brand terms show up first; retailers who distribute merchants’ products can use these for inspiration.
 You can also sort by keyword, but then you get alphabetically-sorted data, as above.

 4) Note the different options to export the data

-5) The longer they bid on a keyword (e.g. the longer and more unbroken the row of coloured boxes), the more likely that keyword is profitable.
+5) The longer they bid on a keyword (e.g. the longer and more unbroken the row of colored boxes), the more likely that keyword is profitable.
 Here are some broken and unbroken lines to compare what great keywords (brand terms, in this case) look like vs non-brand terms.

 The problem is that there’s a cutoff after 50 keywords, and it looks like you can’t see more!
 What can do you?